milkey-mouse/basket/hw/cup/README.md

 ![Picture of the first Bluetooth egg cup](egg.jpg)

-The twist is that the top half is separate from the base and can be rotated by a servo in the base.
+The twist (pun intended) is that the top half is separate from the base and can be rotated by a servo in the base.
 Additionally, by cramming an [ESP-WROOM-32](https://www.adafruit.com/product/3320) module into the base as well, the servo's position can be controlled over Bluetooth.

 The cup was designed in [Fusion 360](https://www.autodesk.com/products/fusion-360/overview).
 A `.f3d` file is included for editing in Fusion and a STEP file is included for editing elsewhere.
 STLs are also included for 3d printing without modification.